Sgant1/Winedemic/EW_MachineLearning_Outline/README.md

 2. Import data from 2019, 2020 and 2021 from the PostgreSQL Winedemic database.

 3. Feature and Target variables:
-    - Features for the model are Company Name, City, State, Shipping Service, and Created Date.
+    - Features for the model are Company Name, City, State, and Created Date.
     - The target variable for the model is Item/Bottle Count.

 4. Model Selection: